Exclusiveideas/vectoflex/README.md

 ### SVG AI Generator

-The SVG AI Generator generates AI (Adobe Illustrator) files from SVGs.
-This feature allows users to seamlessly transfer their SVG graphics into the popular AI format, enabling compatibility with various design workflows.
+The SVG AI Generator utilizes artificial intelligence to create raster images and converts them into SVG format on demand.
+This feature leverages advanced algorithms to generate high-quality vector-based graphics from raster images, expanding the possibilities of working with different image formats

 ## Getting Started